dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 <img src="/images/service-invocation-mdns-round-robin.png" width=600 alt="Diagram showing the steps of service invocation">

-**Note**: App ID is unique per application, not application instance.
-This means regardless of how many instances of that application exist (due to scaling), all of them will share the same app ID.
+**Note**: App ID is unique per _application_, not application instance.
+Regardless how many instances of that application exist (due to scaling), all of them will share the same app ID.

 ### Pluggable service discovery